Baked Greek Inspired Scampi Pasta Will Delight Your Family

 Counter+ Lotus Glow Cleansing Balm

 With a blend of lotus extract, jojoba seed oil, and avocado seed oil, Lotus Glow Cleansing Balm soothes and destresses skin while increasing luminosity.
-The one thing I tell my daughter is that she needs to wash her face, and she should do it nightly no matter how tired she is and wants to get in her bed.
+The one thing I tell my daughter is that she needs to wash her face, and she should do it nightly, no matter how tired she is or how much she wants to get in bed.
 It's the one thing I've done consistently in my life for 53 years now, and if you need to take your makeup off at the sink, this is a great product.
 Once your makeup is removed, this balm can double as an overnight facial.
-The cleansing balm is a Beautycounter best seller, and you could get away buying just one a year, depending on how often you use it.
-Seventeen magazine calls it splurge-worthy with many pros, and remember, when you buy from me, you wiSo whenet 4 reward points to use toward free products.
-So when this product is on sale, it's always worth the splurge.
+The cleansing balm is a Beautycounter best seller, and you could get away with buying just one a year, depending on how often you use it.
+Seventeen magazine calls it splurge-worthy, boasting numerous skincare benefits.

 Countertime Lipid Defense Cleansing Oil